 To me, in this method, the most important is:

-the relationship of trust: the dog is a partner and the human is the referent, we must not force him to answer our requests but on the contrary he must do this for pleasure; we want the dog to listen to us but we are here to understand it, adapt to its way of communication and life
+The relationship of trust: the dog is a partner and the human is the referent, we must not force him to answer our requests but on the contrary he must do this for pleasure; we want the dog to listen to us but we are here to understand it, adapt to its way of communication and life.
+As a reminder, a relationship is built through interactions, if these are positive the relationship will be positive, on the other hand if it is only made of negative interactions the relationship will not be healthy.

 ⇒ it works for everyone: anxious dogs, aggressive dogs, etc. especially for dogs who have socialization difficulties and lack of confidence in the human.

-This method is strongly opposed to traditional methods since it offers training without constraint or moral or physical suffering.
-In addition, she rejects notions of hierarchy and dominance from scientific research (see article « my dog is dominant« )
+As you will have understood, this method is strongly opposed to traditional methods since it offers an education without constraint or moral or physical suffering.
+Moreover, it rejects the fact of being the leader of the pack who decides all the time (see article « my dog is dominant« ).

-This method is based, as the behavioral method in human psychology on scientific facts and research that are becoming more numerous.
+This method, like the behavioural method in human psychology, is based on scientific facts and research which are becoming more and more numerous, for example:

 Ben Alexander et al 2011; Haverbeke et al 2008; Haverbeke et al 2010 -> Positive methods increase the performance of dogs at work